Malleswari1821/Malleswari1821/README.md

 👋 Malleswari Boggavarapu

-🌟 Aspiring AI Enthusiast | Python Developer 🐍
+🌟 Aspiring AI Enthusiast | Python programmer 🐍

 🚀 Pursuing B.Tech in Artificial Intelligence and machine learnig at Geethanjali Institute of Science and Technology